Sweden vs. Denmark Football

 Four Decades of Emerging Stars

 Even with Denmark under Nazi-occupied rule and Sweden as a neutral nation, both countries still played friendly matches within both countries.
 It would not be until 1947 that the Nordic Football Championships continued.
-However, it was during the 1940s when one of Sweden's best players emerged.
+However, it was during the 1940s that one of Sweden's best players emerged.

 One of Sweden's best players never to have played in a World Cup, Gunnar Nordahl scored the first of his career 43 goals for Sweden in a 3-0 victory on June 28, 1942.
 It was one of ten goals Nordahl scored against Denmark within the next five years.
 That also included a goal he scored against Denmark on Sept.
 30, 1945.
 This date is significant for Sweden because Sweden won two games that day, with Nordahl scoring his goal in Sweden's 4-1 victory.

 During the 20th century, each nation enjoyed its run of dominance.
-For Sweden, success came between 1952 and 1975, in which the country lost one out of 27 matches in that period.
+For Sweden, success came between 1952 and 1975, when the country lost one out of 27 matches in that period.
 Among notable games include a 1957 event in København.
 To this date, Denmark established an attendance record of 51,600 in its 2-1 loss to Sweden.
 In 1959, meeting, Sweden, runners-up from the previous year's World Cup, shut out Denmark 6-0, with Harry Bild and Bengt 'Folet' Berndtsson each scoring twice in the match.
 That result came eight months after the nations played to an entertaining 4-4 draw.
-Berndtsson scored Sweden's fourth goal of the game, but it was in this game where another goalscorer came of age.
+Berndtsson scored Sweden's fourth goal of the game, but it was in this game that another goalscorer came of age.

 Denmark's third-best goalscorer with 42 goals, Ole Madsen scored his first two goals for Denmark in this match, which was only his second match.
 Madsen scored six goals against Sweden, and his last came on June 20, 1965.
 Madsen's goal helped Denmark win its first match against Sweden in 14 years with a 2-1 victory.